vuxcode/pr1-project-feliciaalice/bug-list.md

 # Bug List

 1. Started out wanting to create a quiz where the user could pick from many different choices, that would include many more functions.
 Figured out a program like that would be too complicated for my skill level, so I chose to focus the quiz on only one study field, and one "startQuiz" function.
+Then a function for every "step" of the quiz.

 2. Had to figure out how to properly get the quiz to be displayed in the "quiz container".
 Solution: document.getElementById('quiz-container') to display the quiz/options/answers etc.

 3. Had a logic bug when adding all options to the if-statements.
 The questions wouldn't change from the first option (cariology questions).
 Solution: Figured out that I've just forgotten to write "else if", I only wrote "if".

 4. When I continued coding all the quiz functions to show the quiz & check the answers, I knew there was an error in the code since when I tried running the program nothing happend when I tried to pick the option "Endodontics".
-My solution:
+My solution: Checked my code for errors & saw that I had written "Endodontics" for functions, when it should have been "Endo".
+When I fixed the bug, the program is running perfectly.

+5.